Where Did I Leave My Glasses? Open-Vocabulary Semantic Exploration in Real-World Semi-Static Environments: Abstract

 \section{Abstract}

-Robots deployed in real-world environments, such as homes, must not only navigate safely but also understand their surroundings and adapt to environment changes.
+Robots deployed in real-world environments, such as homes, must not only navigate safely but also understand their surroundings and adapt to changes in the environment.
 To perform tasks efficiently, they must build and maintain a semantic map that accurately reflects the current state of the environment.
 Existing research on semantic exploration largely focuses on static scenes without persistent object-level instance tracking.
-A consistent map is, however, crucial for real-world robotic applications where objects in the environment can be removed, reintroduced, or shifted over time.
-In this work, to close this gap, we propose an open-vocabulary, semantic exploration system for semi-static environments.
-Our system maintains a consistent map by building a probabilistic model of object instance stationarity, systematically tracking semi-static changes, and actively exploring areas that have not been visited for a prolonged period of time.
-In addition to active map maintenance, our approach leverages the map’s semantic richness with LLM-based reasoning for open-vocabulary object-goal navigation.
+In this work, we propose an open-vocabulary, semantic exploration system for semi-static environments.
+Our system maintains a consistent map by building a probabilistic model of object instance stationarity, systematically tracking semi-static changes, and actively exploring areas that have not been visited for an extended period.
+In addition to active map maintenance, our approach leverages the map’s semantic richness with \ac{llm}-based reasoning for open-vocabulary object-goal navigation.
 This enables the robot to search more efficiently by prioritizing contextually relevant areas.
-We evaluate our approach across multiple real-world semi-static environments.
-Our system detects $95\%$ of map changes on average, improving efficiency by more than $29\%$ as compared to random and patrol baselines.
-Overall, our approach achieves a mapping precision within $2\%$ of a fully rebuilt map while requiring substantially less exploration and further completes object goal navigation tasks about $14\%$ faster than the next-best tested strategy~(coverage patrolling).
-A video of our work can be found at \videolink{}.
+We compare our approach against state-of-the-art baselines using publicly available object navigation and mapping datasets, and we further demonstrate real-world transferability in three real-world environments.
+Our approach outperforms the compared baselines in both success rate and search efficiency for object-navigation tasks and can more reliably handle changes in mapping semi-static environments.
+In real-world experiments, our system detects 95\% of map changes on average, improving efficiency by more than 29\% as compared to random and patrol strategies.